wbollock/LiteMD/README.md

 Gifs made with [ShareX](https://getsharex.com/)

 MD5 Hashes from [VirusShare](https://virusshare.com/hashes.4n6)

+"VirusShare.com is a repository of malware samples to provide security researchers, incident responders, forensic analysts, and the morbidly curious access to samples of live malicious code."

 John Marks for allowing an open-ended final project one semester, and letting us continue to work on the same project in another class.